albertomh/albertomh.com/src/en/2025/djangoconeu-2025.md

 <!-- markdownlint-disable MD033 no-inline-html -->

-Dublin's reputation precedes it: live music, a welcoming people and spirited environment ringed by canals and studded with ornate Georgian architecture.
-At the end of April 2025 three hundred members of the global Django community shut themselves away from all this in a hotel in Dublin's suburbs and kicked off that year's DjangoCon EU!
+Dublin's reputation precedes it: live music, a welcoming people and spirited environment.
+A city of ornate Georgian architecture bisected by canals.
+At the end of April 2025 three hundred members of the global Django community shut ourselves away from all this in a hotel in Dublin's suburbs and kicked off that year's DjangoCon EU!
 This is a synopsis of my time there.

 <h2 class="mt-5">Day 0</h2>

-The soundtrack to yesterday's breakfast was, as on many days, an episode of the Django Chat podcast.
+The soundtrack to today's breakfast was, as on many days, an episode of the Django Chat podcast.
 The airport setting, however, was less routine - I was on my way to DjangoCon Europe!